aeternity/AEXs/AEXS/aex-2.md

     - `network`: Network id used by the wallet

-- `network.update`: MUST be used by Aepp or Wallet for informing the other party about the change of network.
+- `network.update`: MUST be used by Wallet for informing Aepp about the change of network.

     **Parameters**

     _Object_
   - `network`: Updated network id.

-- `connection.close`: MUST be used by Aepp or Wallet for informing the other party that it is disconnecting and further requests will either be denied or not acknowledged.

 - `address.update`: MUST be used by the wallet to notify subscribed aepps about the address change.